 Most residencies cost $125 per contract hour.
 Rates can vary depending on the program duration and needs of the participating organization, and long-term residencies can be discounted.
 Contact Melissa Wray at firstname.lastname@example.org for more information.

 Once a program is confirmed, the Loft will send an agreement to both the organization and the teaching artist.
 The agreement will outline the payment process and terms for the teaching artist and the organization, including all key deadlines.

 Programs can be cancelled up to two weeks before the program start date.
 If cancellation occurs within two weeks of the program start date, the school or organization will be charged the full program fee.

 What about emergency cancellations?

 In the case of an emergency cancellation or a cancellation due to weather, the Loft will work with the partnering school or organization to reschedule the program.

 At this time, the Loft has made a commitment to a number of thriving community partnerships, and unfortunately we are not able to take on any more.

 Still have questions?
-Please contact the Loft’s Community Partnership Manager, Kathryn Savage, at email@example.com.
+Please contact the Loft’s Outreach & Partnership Sales Manager, Melissa Wray, at email@example.com.